mentalmove/HeapSort/README.md

 violations of the heap rules (caused by the new first element) must be corrected.

 This process will be repeated until the touchable collection's size is one.

+## Efficiency
+Heap Sort uses a lot of steps; it therefore is relatively slow when used with smaller collections.
+Interestingly, the number of used steps increases only very little when increasing the number of values to be sorted;
+it is a reasonable alternative for large collections.